 During my time in Congress, I have voted for a number of budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lower our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.

 In an effort to get us closer to a balanced budget, I introduced the Truth in Spending Act.
 In short, this legislation would create an expedited path of consideration for measures to cut spending that has exceeded its original cost projections.
-For more information on the Truth in Spending Act, scroll to the bottom of this page.
+For more information on this measure, please see more at the bottom of this page.

 Reforming our Broken Budget Process